Foreword by Charlie Miller

 Black Hat Python, 2nd Edition

 When it comes to creating powerful and effective hacking tools, Python is the language of choice for most security analysts.
-In this second edition of the bestselling Black Hat Python, 2nd Edition, you’ll explore the darker side of Python’s capabilities—writing network sniffers, stealing email credentials, brute forcing directories, crafting mutation fuzzers, infecting virtual machines, creating stealthy trojans, and more.
+In this second edition of the bestselling Black Hat Python, you’ll explore the darker side of Python’s capabilities: everything from writing network sniffers, stealing email credentials, and bruteforcing directories to crafting mutation fuzzers, investigating virtual machines, and creating stealthy trojans.

 You’ll learn how to: